-While mindfulness training in the workplace can teach your team how to manage stressful situations, and support their overall wellbeing; Mindfulness can also help you to build a company culture that enhances communication and increases productivity.
+While mindfulness training in the workplace can teach your team how to manage stressful situations, and support their overall wellbeing; mindfulness can also help you to build a company culture that enhances communication and increases productivity.

-The mindfulness workshop we conduct at Liberty Mind is a great way to start your team on the path to becoming more mindful at work.
+The mindfulness workshop I conduct at Liberty Mind is a great way to start your team on the path to becoming more mindful at work.
 But once this workshop is over, it can be useful to embed practices and build spaces for mindfulness to be lived and breathed within the company culture.

 In this post, I’ve revealed a few areas that can help you create a workplace that encourages mindfulness beyond the training.

 Our work environments are vital to how productive or creative we feel.
 To create our best possible work, we need a space that can nurture our productivity rather than stifle it.

 When looking at the workspaces available to your team, consider creating spaces for different types of work.

 For example, a quiet area where people can go to get on with focussed work, an open and creative space where people can come together to collaborate, and of course a comfortable break-away space where people can go to meditate.

 By designing your workspace around the needs of your team, you can not only help to improve their productivity, but you can encourage them to take time out from pain points in their day to meditate.